dwinney/jpacPhoto/README.md

 #   jpacPhoto
-Framework for amplitude analysis involving single meson production via quasi-elastic scattering on a nucleon target.
+Framework for amplitude analysis involving one or two meson photoproduction off nucleon targets.
 Focus on expandability and easy interfacing with other libraries / analysis code.

 <p align="center">
   <img width="300" src="./doc/FeynmanDiagram.png">